-Dr. Suzanne Chapin is Professor of Mathematics Education at Boston University where she teaches graduate-level courses and conducts research.
-Her work covers the areas of gifted education, curriculum design, teacher professional development in mathematics, and teacher and student discourse in mathematics.
-Dr. Chapin is the principal investigator of two Robert Noyce Scholars Programs; these programs recruit and prepare outstanding mathematics students for lasting teaching careers in urban school districts.
-She is also the PI of the Elementary Pre-Service Teachers Mathematics Project where she is involved in writing problem-based mathematics tasks and researching the effects of these tasks in conjunction with discourse-based pedagogy on elementary education majors’ knowledge of mathematics for teaching.
+Dr. Suzanne Chapin is professor emerita of mathematics education at Boston University Wheelock College of Education & Human Development.
+Her work covers gifted education, curriculum design, teacher professional development in mathematics, and teacher and student discourse in mathematics.
+Chapin is the principal investigator of two Robert Noyce Scholars Programs; these programs recruit and prepare outstanding mathematics students for lasting teaching careers in urban school districts.
+She is also the PI of the Elementary Pre-Service Teachers Mathematics Project, where she is involved in writing problem-based mathematics tasks and researching the effects of these tasks in conjunction with discourse-based pedagogy on elementary education majors’ knowledge of mathematics for teaching.

-Dr. Chapin is the senior author of Math Matters: Understanding the Math You Teach Grades K-8 (2006), a book designed to help teachers understand and teach to the “big” ideas in mathematics and Classroom Discussions: Using Math Talk To Help Students Learn (2009), that focuses on the role of classroom discourse in learning mathematics.
-Her most recent work is a multi-media resource—Classroom Discussions: Seeing Math Discourse in Action—which includes a facilitator’s guide, DVDs, and CD.
-She is co-author of Math Innovations, a new middle grades mathematics series published by Kendall Hunt.
+Chapin is the senior author of Math Matters: Understanding the Math You Teach Grades K-8 (2006), a book designed to help teachers understand and teach to the “big” ideas in mathematics and Classroom Discussions: Using Math Talk To Help Students Learn (2009), that focuses on the role of classroom discourse in learning mathematics.
+She is co-author of Math Innovations, a middle grades mathematics series published by Kendall Hunt.
 Her work on the Mentoring Mathematical Minds series (12 books for gifted students in grades 3 through 5) has won “best curriculum” awards for the past five years from the National Association of Gifted Children.
-A consultant to school districts on reforming school mathematics, Dr. Chapin is a frequent speaker at national conferences and meetings of mathematicians, mathematics educators, researchers, and policy makers.
+A consultant to school districts on reforming school mathematics, Chapin is a frequent speaker at national conferences and meetings of mathematicians, mathematics educators, researchers, and policy makers.

 Strategic Use of Classroom Discourse in Mathematics Instruction: Studies of Effects on Student and Teacher Learning (2002-2005).